mollyrendon/dnd-character-generator/README.md

 # Purpose

-A site for D&D players to create a randomized character.
+A site for D&D players to create and name a DND character with randomized class, race, and alignment.

 # Built With